emscripten-core/emscripten/site/source/docs/porting/asyncify.rst

 Note that we must propagate the value returned from ``handleSleep()``.
 The calling C code then gets it normally, after the Promise completes.

-If you're using ``handleSleep`` API, the value needs to be also passed to the ``wakeUp`` callback, instead of being returned from our handler:
+If you're using the ``handleSleep`` API, the value needs to be also passed to the ``wakeUp`` callback, instead of being returned from our handler:

 .. code-block:: cpp